RobinHerzig/RobinHerzig/README.md

   </a>
 </p>

-<P>Former 911 dispatcher motivated to build tools to improve public health and safety.</p>
+<P>911 dispatcher motivated to build tools to improve public health and safety.</p>

 <p>Cumulative 2 years living in Antarctica.</p>